ruhuang2001/ostep-hw/Chapter4/Chapter4.md

 ```

-7. It can fully use the Waiting to run other process
+7.It can fully use the Waiting to run other process

 ```
 > python process-run.py -l 3:0,5:100,5:100,5:100 -S SWITCH_ON_IO -I IO_RUN_IMMEDIATE -c -p